samuel5qqq/-Image-Processing/README.md

 Environment: python3
 Install Package: pip install opencv-python

+## Running the Program

+Foramt of the execution:
+- linear scaling: python linearscaling.py w1 h1 w2 h2 {Input Image} {Output Image}
+- histogram equalization: python histequal.py w1 h1 w2 h2 {Input Image} {Output Image}
+Note: The window is specified in terms of the normalized coordinates w1 h1 w2 h2, where the window upper left point is (w1,h1), and its lower right point is (w2,h2).

 ## Program description
 1. Linear Scaling Method:
 - First find the min L and max L at the specified window(H1, W1) to (H2, W2).